codewind-resources/design-documentation/codewindServer/CodewindServerDesign.md

-# Codewind Server Design documentation
+# Codewind Server Design Documentation

 The Codewind server consists of two main elements.
 These are the API frontend (portal), and the build and run engine (turbine) .

 ## Flow of project data

-A users project data typically flows in one direction when using Codewind.
+A user's project data typically flows in one direction when using Codewind.

 1. Project starts on disk
 2. It's edited in an IDE